 The Neighbors: Income

-The neighbors in the Knapps Corner neighborhood in Poughkeepsie are wealthy, making it among the 15% highest income neighborhoods in America.
+The neighbors in the Knapps Corner neighborhood in Poughkeepsie are upper-middle income, making it an above average income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

 a higher income than 83.4% of the neighborhoods in America.

 In addition, 0.0% of the children seventeen and under